 With the cool weather nipping in at night, I can’t help but think about the sausages – specifically Braised Sausage with Sauerkraut!
-They’ll be beautiful simmered in a bed of delicate sauerkraut.
-I’ll serve them with the baby potatoes, boiled and roughly mashed with just a touch of butter and a touch of milk.
+Those sausages will be beautiful – slowly simmered in a bed of delicate sauerkraut (and this recipe produces the best sauerkraut you’ve ever tasted.)
+I’ll serve them with red potatoes, boiled and roughly mashed with just a touch of butter and milk, and I won’t forget, as I was taught, the horseradish and mustard.

 - 1 package of sauerkraut